jameslawler/notes/docs/portuguese-language/verbs/trazer.md

 Fill in the missing word

-Trouxe a minha (bolsa) para a escola e dentro dela guardo os meus livros e (canetas).
-Quando comecei minha primeira aula do (dia), percebi que esqueci de (trazer) minha caneta favorita.
-Quando cheguei em (casa) coloquei na bolsa para levar amanhã.
+Trouxe a minha (mochila) para a escola e dentro dela guardo os meus livros e (canetas).
+Quando comecei a minha primeira aula do (dia), percebi que me esqueci de (trazer) a minha caneta favorita.
+Quando cheguei a (casa) coloquei-a na mochila para levar amanhã.

 ## Writing Prompts

-1. O que você trazia todos os dias para a escola?
-What did you bring each day to school?
+1. O que trazia todos os dias da escola?
+What did you bring each day from school?
-2. Como você traz as suas compras para casa todas as semanas?
+2. Como traz as suas compras para casa todas as semanas?
 How do you bring your shopping home each week?
 3. O que esqueceu de trazer consigo hoje?
 What is something you forgot to bring with you?